hcederna/notes-email/README.md

 Done!
 Shortly after each scheduled event, you can navigate to the recipient email inbox to see a new notes digest email!

-### __A Note on Directory Structure__

-If you want to move the `notes-digest-master` directory from your desktop to another location, you'll need to update the file paths in two locations:

-1. Line 2 of the `src/import_learning_notes.scpt` file.
-2. Line 2 of the `notes_email` file.